oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-2-home.png " ")

 	Let's review the chart associated to this alarm by clicking the **Charts** tab.
 Once the page loads, find the chart **Completed Concurrent Requests**.
 Now let's expand the charts to show the **Last 14 Days**.
-We can see the percentage of requests that **Errored** has remained relatively stable.
+We can see the percentage of requests that **Errored** has remained relatively stable, and the issue does not appear to be a sudden change.
 Now let's continue the investigation by reviewing the overall health and performance of the entire EBS application stack.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-3-home.png " ")